 Electricity and air conditioning in Sierra Leone

-Sierra Leone currently has low adoption of air conditioning (less than one per cent in 2011) and, indeed, only 20 per cent electrification, but, as incomes increase, this will change rapidly – potentially raising severe concerns about grid reliability.
+Sierra Leone currently has low adoption of air conditioning (less than 2% of households) and only 20% electrification, but, as incomes increase, this will change rapidly – potentially raising severe concerns about grid reliability.

 To meet increased demand without blackouts, large economic investments in electricity generation and transmission infrastructure will be required – and understanding where and when is crucial if investments are to be made efficiently.